 As an outgrowth of this meeting we formed a grass roots neighborhood group that worked feverishly to learn as much as we could about

 - land use

 We didn’t have time to get very organized, and most of what we did was through email and a few meetings.
 At that time one critical issue was the up-zoning of many Hope Ranch Annex neighborhoods.
 We passed out flyers to affected neighborhoods, which alerted more people and drew in concerned residents from the area.
 We made our presence and thoughts known.

 - wrote lots and lots of letters

-- gave 3-minute public comments whenever we had the opportunity
+- gave public comments whenever we had the opportunity

-Fortunately, we were able to stop the up-zoning of Hope Ranch Annex, but there are many more issues looming where we need to be attentive and involved.
+Fortunately, we were able to stop the up-zoning of Hope Ranch Annex, but there were many other important issues where we needed to get involved.

 We need to slow down and think about the effects of this much building.
 This is the common sense approach that we endorse.

 Please browse our web site for more information.